Vet Tech Schools in New Mexico

 Although most programs do not require SAT scores, letters of recommendation, or candidate interviews, there are exceptions.
 Also, for candidates whose first language isn’t English, some programs call for TOEFL scores as well.

-As of April 2021, there were three CVTEA-accredited programs in New Mexico: two on-campus, and one distance learning program.
+As of October 2024, there were four CVTEA-accredited programs in New Mexico: three on-campus and one distance learning program.
 Here are some details about each of these programs.

 Central New Mexico Community College of Albuquerque offers an associate of applied science (AAS) degree in veterinary technology, which comprises hands-on lab sessions in addition to courses such as veterinary office & hospital procedures; animal comparative anatomy & physiology; surgical technology for vet techs; radiology; dentistry; pharmacology; noninfectious & infectious diseases; clinical pathology; applied therapeutics & care for veterinary technicians; and anesthesiology.

 The program takes five terms to complete.
 One way to measure a program’s effectiveness is by its first-time passing rate on the Veterinary Technician National Examination (VTNE), the main credentialing exam in this field.
-Falling above the average, 73 percent of CNMCC’s program graduates passed the VTNE on their first attempt between 2017 and 2020.
-This program costs $672 per full-time term of 12 to 18 credits ($56 per credit hour) for NM residents.
+Falling above the average, 68.3 percent of CNMCC’s program graduates passed the VTNE on their first attempt between 2020 and 2023.

 The second on-campus program is offered at Navajo Technical University.
 This associate of applied science (AAS) degree in veterinary technology comprises 68 credits, 50 of those in core vet tech courses.
 In addition to courses that include labs, students complete a clinical practicum.
 Courses include avian, exotic, lab animal husbandry and handling; veterinary medicine and surgery; veterinary critical care; veterinary nursing; veterinary dentistry; veterinary surgical nursing; and a VTNE preparation course.